 Our ambition is to develop the next generation of teachers in an environment which provides the support and guidance necessary to be a successful practitioner.
-You will train within a local collaborative of schools all of whom are good or outstanding and who nurture the skills and talents of their teachers.
+You will train within schools who nurture the skills and talents of their teachers.
 We work in partnership with North Tyneside SCITT in order to deliver the highest quality training experience.

-We offer training specialising in primary (5-11 year olds).
+We offer training specialising in the 5-11 years old age range based within key stage one and key stage two.
 The award of Post Graduate Certificate in Education (PGCE) is validated by Northumbria University.

 - Reflective Primary Teacher